vipeller/aio_gp_test/README.md

 - A Fabric tenant that allows the creation of real-time dashboards.
 Your tenant administrator can enable this setting.
 For more information, see [Enable tenant settings in the admin portal](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/dashboard-real-time-create#enable-tenant-settings-in-the-admin-portal).

-- An Ontology item in Microsoft Fabric.
+- A Digital Twin Builder item in Microsoft Fabric.
 See [Digital Twin Builder (Preview) Tutorial: Set Up Resources](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/digital-twin-builder/tutorial-1-set-up-resources) for more details.

 ---